-An Aethalometer is a filter2.1 Measuring principle to obtain BC mass concentration with small scale sensors
+80 2.1 Measuring principle to obtain BC mass concentration with small scale sensors

-85 Filter-based optical method that ismethods are widely used to measure BC concentration due to their ease of operation and relatively low cost (Hansen et al., 1984).
+Filter-based optical methods are widely used to measure BC concentration due to their ease of operation and relatively low cost (Hansen et al., 1984).
 With this technique, sample air is drawn through a filter material, where aerosol particles are collected onto the filter.
 The attenuation of light through the filter area increases over time due to increased absorption and scattering from the collected particles.
 The attenuation is described by Eq.
-1, where I0 is the light intensity through a loaded filter:
+1, where I_0 is the light intensity through a clean filter and L is the light intensity through a londed filter.